 The CANERS Foundation...endowment for research and scholarship (CANERS) was established in 1969.
 It has grown into the largest state nursery association endowment of its kind.
-With over $2.5M in principal, the endowment continues to grow to provide needed funding of industry research and scholarships.
+With over $3.1 million in principal (December 2014), the endowment continues to grow to provide needed funding of industry research and scholarships.

 CANERS funds are professionally managed with a set of investment guidelines established and monitored by the CANERS trustees.
 CANERS is a separate charitable corporation, 501(c)3.
 The trustees are in charge of the endowment and all of its activities.

-CANERS MAKES A DIFFERENCE - RESEARCH GRANTS AND SCHOLARSHIPS TOTAL $2.57M SINCE 1989
+CANERS MAKES A DIFFERENCE - RESEARCH GRANTS AND SCHOLARSHIPS TOTAL $3 MILLION SINCE 1989

 The CANERS Foundation has funds available to support research projects pertinent to the production, post-harvest handling and marketing of nursery crops.

 Nursery crops include shrubs and trees produced in containers, field grown deciduous trees and rose bushes, annual bedding plants, foliage and flowering pot plants, sod, and succulent plants.Grants are made for specific research projects that deal with propagation; production systems; culture, including irrigation and fertilization; soil mixes; insect, disease, and weed control; energy conservation; mechanization; post-harvest handling and transportation; and marketing.